kkasperczyk-no/connectedhomeip/examples/lock-app/nrfconnect/README.md

 to see how to use [CHIPTool](../../../src/android/CHIPTool/README.md) for Android smartphones to commission and control the application within a CHIP-enabled Thread network.

+### Testing Device Firmware Upgrade

+Visit [FOTA upgrades](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_nrf52.html#fota-upgrades) and read `Download the new image to a device` section to see how to upgrade your device firmware over Bluetooth LE using smartphone.